 - Drainage that is yellow, green, thick, or smelly

-- Numbness or tingling in the part of your body where the pin is
+- Numbness or tingling at the pin site

 - Movement or looseness of the pin

 If you think you have an infection, call your surgeon right away.

 There are different types of pin-cleaning solutions.
 The 2 most common solutions are:

 - A mixture of half normal saline and half hydrogen peroxide

 Supplies you will need to clean your pin site include:

 - Sterile cotton swabs (about 3 swabs for each pin)

 - Sterile gauze